tardate/LittleArduinoProjects/Electronics101/555Timer/NixiePowerSupply/README.md

 * The 555 timer is configured as astable with a [basic frequency of 31kHz and 52% duty cycle](https://visual555.tardate.com/?mode=astable&r1=1&r2=10&c=0.0022)
 * The R6 potentiometer taps a variable fraction of the boost converter output and this provides negative feedback to adjust the control voltage of the 555
 * an "active pulldown" circuit comprising Q2 (2N3904), D2 (1N4148) and R8 (1kΩ) is used on the 555 output
-    - this idea was borrowed from a [MC34063 design](https://threeneurons.wordpress.com/nixie-power-supply/)
+    - this idea was borrowed from an [MC34063 design](https://threeneurons.wordpress.com/nixie-power-supply/)
     - I'm not sure this is really required, as the 555 presents an open-collector output when low.
 The active pulldown circuit is probably redundant (I'll test this).
 * The R9/C4 across the switching FET:
     - is an RC snubber circuit, protecting the FET from voltage spikes from the inductor